-(6) Expenditures for actual and necessary expenses required for the efficient administration of the plan must be made from appropriations made for that purpose."
+(6) Expenditures for actual and necessary expenses required for the efficient administration of the plan must be made from appropriations made for that purpose." {Internal References to 10-4-301: 10-4-101 10-4-101 10-4-313 department.

-{Internal References to 10-4-301: 10-4-101a 10-4-313r 17-7-502a} collection of the fees imposed by 10-4-201; and (a)

-"10-4-302.
-Distribution of basic 9-1-1 account by department.
 (1) The department shall make quarterly distributions of the entire basic 9-1-1 account.
 The distributions must be made for the costs incurred during the preceding calendar quarter by each provider of telephone service in the state for: